OlivierLD/raspberry-coffee/README.md

 ```

 > Note, for Java
-> - Make sure the artifacts are compiled with the right Java version before pushing them
+> - Make sure the artifacts are compiled with the right Java version before committing and pushing them

 ---